Msfatima/Secure-WebApi-reservation-using-JWT/README.md

 # Secure-WebApi-reservation-using-JWT

-User can create reservation which required Bearer Authentication (JWT Token ) and staff will review the reservations
+Simple resturant reservation system which required Bearer Authentication (JWT Token) to make a new reservation JWT is generated after user login,and staff will review the reservations, all business implemented on the Api anf Front end will call this Api